-A fish pie is nutritious, easy and can be cheap to cook.
-Ask your fishmonger for a selection of fish off-cuts and usually, they will charge you for under the market price.
-If the fishmonger isn't willing, then I suggest you change fishmonger.
+A British fish pie is nutritious, easy and can be cheap to cook.
+Ask your fishmonger for a selection of fish off-cuts, and usually, they will charge you for under the market price, if they aren't willing, then change fishmonger.

 Buy chunks of fresh seasonal fish whenever possible, frozen is fine as long as you defrost it first, if you don't you will end up with a lot of water in the bottom of your dish.

 As you can see in this recipe which contains fish, leeks, milk, butter and potatoes, a Fish Pie is an all-in-one supper dish.
 Some like to sprinkle a fish pie with grated cheese, but this is optional, as is the addition of hard boiled eggs seen in some recipes for fish pie.
-I like to serve the pie with peas or other fresh greens.
+Serve the pie with peas or other fresh greens.

 - 250 ml (1 cup milk) + 2 tablespoon for the potatoes